West Point links challenge veterans and public

 Nearly every veteran in the program has a disability such as impaired hearing or vision or post-traumatic stress disorder, he said.
 “I golf with a double-leg amputee who is nearly a scratch golfer.
 Another who is legally blind had a hole-in-one.”

 Cullinan, who served in the Navy from 1960 to 1962 aboard the USS Oriskany, completed the PGA HOPE program in 2016.
 “I like the camaraderie; it’s great to be able to associate with other veterans,” he said.
 He noted that the West Point course is no walk in the park.
 “I’m a 20- handicapper and it’s tough, especially the up-and-down landscape,” he said.

 Amy Hahn, a recreational therapist at the Veterans Affairs hospital in Montrose, coordinates PGA HOPE at West Point.
 To graduate, she said, a veteran must complete five days of golf lessons.
 He or she is then honored at a dinner with a free set of clubs and can play free or at a discount at many courses around the country.

 PGA HOPE can accommodate up to 36 veterans at each of two annual sessions; the next one begins Aug.
 22. Email firstname.lastname@example.org.

 For information on the course, see westpoint.armymwr.com.
 Green fees are $61 on weekdays ($32 to $51 for military and seniors) and $79 on weekends ($36 to $67 for military and seniors).
 Season passes are also available.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.